ACDCA Register of Merit Guidelines Adopted 04/10/2023

 - 5 points for each AKC RN, RA, and RE title

-- 10 points for an RAE title, or equivalent American, Canadian, Mexican or other FCI country title earned by the ROM dog/bitch or any of their offspring.
+- 10 points for an RAE title, or equivalent American, Canadian, Mexican or FCI titles

 - 50 points for National Rally Champion

 Other Performance Titles according to the following schedule: